-- US 62/180 (Montana Ave.)
+- Horizon at Darrington Intersection Improvements.
+The Project includes intersection & operational improvements consisting of left and right turn lanes, directional islands and medians as well as traffic signal improvements. - US 62/180 (Montana Ave.)
 Expressway & Frontage Roads.
 Project will construct 6-lane expressway and grade separations at intersections from Tierra Este Rd to FM 659 (Zaragoza Rd).
 In addition, the project will build 2 lane WB/EB FRs in each direction from Tierra Este Rd to FM 659 Zaragoza Rd. and will include auxiliary lanes and grade separation at intersection.
-Work includes drainage, advanced signing, stripping, transitional and incidental work (operation improvements) up to FM 659 (Zaragoza Rd). - Sun Valley Gateway North to Kenworthy Roadway reconstruction of existing roadway, road diet reduction from 4 lanes to 2 lanes, buffered bike lane, street illumination, landscaping and irrigation, and striping on Sun Valley Dr from Gateway Blvd North to Kenworthy St. - NM 213 widening from NM 404 to TX State Line.
+Work includes drainage, advanced signing, striping, transitional and incidental work (operation improvements) up to FM 659 (Zaragoza Rd).

+• NM 213 widening from NM 404 to TX State Line.
 The project will widen NM 213 from 2 to 4 lanes.